The “Danger Will Robinson” Entrepreneur

 The Competitive Entrepreneur

 Evil, dirty, underhanded, devious, conniving, despicable, dishonest, cutthroat, backstabbing, snobbish, arrogant, lying and cheating.
-These are terms I have heard applied to competitors over the last 45 years.
+These are terms I have heard applied to competitors over the last 50 years.
 Without a doubt I have missed some.
 What emotions are evoked when you think about your competitors?
 Some entrepreneurs I know have pure hatred for the competition and others display a great deal of fear.
-Why do we associate such negativity to our competition?
+Why do we associate such negativity about our competition?

 The amateur psychologist in me believes it has something to do with our childhood (don’t all our issues?).
 On the playground we engaged in competitive duels involving kickball, dodge ball, four-square and other gladiator-like activities.
 Losers were vanquished with taunts and teasing.
 When we were older, competition for relationships with the opposite sex was intense.
 When a sought-after girl or boy chose someone else, we were crushed and dejected.
 Fast forward to today and it is no wonder that we often see our competition as the enemy.